feaselkl/OWASP-Top-10/PITCHME.md

 * Application source code
 * Session IDs, access tokens, passwords
-* Database connection strings
+* Database connection strings, encryption keys
-* Encryption keys
 * Sensitive personal information:  name, payment card data, bank account data, PHI
 * Information which is illegal to collect or where a user has opted out of collection